noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 apototcopie is programmed death/self destruct
 ##### Identification of patterns/analysis
-Figure 2 presents the location and
+Figure 2 presents the location and percentage of cells in various states.
+In all cell types there appears to be no correlation between the